Nishchal-29/Speaker-Conditioned-Target-KWS/docs/ax.md

     D --> F[Extract keyword embeddings]
     E --> G[Train FiLM conditioning]
     F --> G
-    G --> H[Train Neural Comparator]
-    H --> I[Evaluate on noisy target-speaker keyword spotting]
+    G --> H[Train Neural Comparator on quad-state dataset] H --> I[Evaluate on noisy target-speaker keyword spotting]
 ```

 ### What this means in practice
-The training was not one single pass.
-It was a staged process:
+The training was staged, not a single pass:

-1. **Preprocess the audio** with PCEN and augmentation.
+1. preprocess audio with PCEN and augmentation,
-2. **Fine-tune ECAPA-TDNN** on VoxCeleb using AAM-Softmax.
+2. fine-tune ECAPA-TDNN on VoxCeleb using AAM-Softmax,
-3. **Train TC-ResNet from scratch** on the TTS keyword corpus.
+3. train TC-ResNet from scratch on the TTS keyword corpus,
-4. **Train the FiLM module** so speaker conditioning works correctly.
+4. train FiLM using the quad-state examples,
-5. **Train the Neural Comparator** so the final trigger decision is learned, not hard-coded.
+5. train the Neural Comparator on the same structured cases,
-6. **Evaluate** on noisy and speaker-mismatched conditions.
+6. evaluate on noisy and speaker-mismatched conditions.

 ---

-## 12. Training Details and Thought Process
+## 13. Training Details and Thought Process

-### 12.1 Why the pipeline was split into stages
+### Why the pipeline was split into stages
-We split the work because each part has a different job:
+Each part had a different job:

 - speaker recognition,
 - keyword encoding,